-Compliance was determined by review of the coordinated response plan, and agreement with the Memorial Medical Center.
+Compliance was determined by review of the coordinated response plan, and agreement with the St. Joseph Medical Center and the Crisis Center.
 Compliance was also determined by interviews with first responders, random staff, PREA compliance manager and facility director.
 The facility provided a statement of fact that there has been no sexual assault that required a SANE during the last PREA cycle.